aaron-espi/playwright-saucedemo-automation/README.md

-# Automation Project with Playwright
+# Automated Web Testing with Playwright

 This repository demonstrates my **QA and test automation skills** using **Playwright**.
 It is not a real store, but a project created as part of my **internal portfolio** to showcase my ability to write automated tests for web applications.
 The focus is on simulating user scenarios and ensuring the quality and proper functioning of critical system features.